Monitoring platform for keeping systems up and running at all times.

-Logs play a significantly important role in securing a serverless application.
-Having critical logs will help us, for example, understand which security flaws attackers explored (or are trying to explore), and how to fix them, build a blacklist of IP addresses, or identify compromised customer accounts.
+Having critical logs will help, for example, understand which security flaws attackers explored (or are trying to explore), and how to fix them, or build a blacklist of IP addresses, or identify compromised customer accounts.

-When analyzing or acting on a possible security breach, it would be helpful to retrace the attacker’s steps.
-For that reason, logging all invocation event requests could be very helpful for security analysis.
+When analyzing or acting on a possible security breach, it would be helpful to retrace the attacker’s steps and having the invocation payload received by your Lambdas is certainly going to help on that.

-Based on the OWASP Logging Cheat Sheet recommendations, it’s recommended to log: When, Where, Who and What in every function invocation.
+Based on the OWASP Logging Cheat Sheet recommendations, we should be logging: When, Where, Who and What in every function invocation.
 That’s applicable to all items we discussed above and any other logging scenario in our serverless app.

 We aim to improve Dashbird every day and user feedback is extremely important for that, so please let us know if you have any feedback about our features and error handling!
 We would really appreciate it!